-Congratulations!
 You’ve just been called by a recruiter to interview for your dream job.
 You are very excited about this opportunity and eager to make a great impression.
-Here are 8 tips to help you succeed in your interview.
+Consider the following a checklist for interview success.

 Make sure that you are clean, neat and odor-free.
 Because some employees suffer from allergies, many companies have policies prohibiting the wearing of cologne and perfumed lotions in the workplace.
 It is also well-documented that the sense of smell can trigger powerful human emotions and memories.
 Those evoked by your cologne may not be positive for the interviewer.
 For these reasons, it is best to avoid wearing fragrances when interviewing.